 4. Drive from Portland to Seattle

 A Portland to Seattle drive is actually a good option to consider.
-You do not have to worry about making any reservations, you can leave and go as you please, and you can decide on the number of stops you take.
+You do not have to worry about making any reservations; you can leave and go as you please and decide on the number of stops you take.

 If you are traveling as a group, you can even make a full road trip itinerary out of your drive.
 The route is interesting and has several scenic views that are definitely worth stopping for.

 Interstate 5 takes you directly from Portland, Oregon, to Seattle, Washington.
 Your Portland to Seattle drive time will reach at least three hours during favorable conditions.

-If you are traveling on a weekend, add at least an hour on top of that.
+If you are traveling on the weekend, add at least an hour on top of that.

-If you are looking at renting a car to drive to Seattle from Portland, the rental rate starts at $57 a day.
+If you want to rent a car to drive to Seattle from Portland, the rental rate starts at $57 a day.